-The ALDO Group has significantly increased its internal training offerings on human rights topics.
-Indeed, the training on human rights (offered in both French and English) to the executive leadership members and employees directly responsible for supply chain management, sourcing, and procurement decisions, as well as employees with direct relationships with suppliers, was during this reporting period extended to all employees of ALDO Group, other than retail sales associates.
+The ALDO Group has significantly increased its internal training offerings on human rights topics during FY 2023.
+We launched a training on human rights (offered in both French and English) for executive leadership members and all employees who are directly responsible for supply chain management, sourcing, and procurement decisions, as well as employees with direct relationships with suppliers.